Home » Free Resources » »

 Money is one of those topics that only some people actually enjoy talking about.
 On the contrary, it’s a discussion that makes many people feel awkward and uncomfortable.
 However, the harsh truth is that you may be taken advantage of if you don’t try to negotiate reasonable compensation.

 So, this article shows how a project manager can negotiate a fair salary most effectively.
 We will explore some figures showing a typical project manager salary, compensation components, and common pitfalls to avoid in negotiations.
-We’ll also share a project manager bootcamp professionals can take to boost their skills and become more marketable.
+We’ll also share a project manager courseprofessionals can take to boost their skills and become more marketable.

 But before we get into project manager tips for better pay, let’s look at the salary landscape.